WHO WE ARE

 Steve LaRosa became President of the Southern New York youth in 1976.

-The year, 1978, was very important.
+1978 was a very important year.
 Ivor Foster was elected President, the Capital District Youth Soccer League (CDYSL), Staten Island Youth Soccer League (SIYSL) and our Children With Special Needs Program kicked off.

 The CDYSL was founded in Colonie that year by Peter Clinton, Charles Guinn, Cesar Maniccia, James Sinkins, and others.
 Sal Davila, Joe Licata, and Sal Parello founded the SIYSL.